thesua7/Number-Wizard-Console-/README.md

-# SImple Guess The Number Game using unity2D
+# Simple Guess The Number CONSOLE Game using unity2D